beardofedu/gh-docs/README.md

    - First open source project (before I really knew what open source was) I worked on was Rawr and I worked on documentation for the project
      - Q for Eric during the webcast: How many issues with a "good first issue" label do you think gets resolved by a new contributor to the Read the Docs repository?
      - Q for Eric during the webcast: How do you encourage newcomers to the Read the Docs repository to contribute?

+## Publishing Documentation

+- GitHub Pages
+- Read the Docs
+  - Eric: if you could provide a brief description of the process of getting documentation published on the RtDs platform here that would be awesome

 ## Where to go now